 Because of the popularity of the hot springs on the property, cultivating the land to accommodate travelers was a no-brainer to the Schneitter family.
 In 1907, Fanny Manhart Miles and Simon J. Schneitter married and operated the resort until Fanny’s death in 1950.
 Simon J. is credited for the success of the enterprise.
 Fanny brought a homey comfort to the resort and her famous fried chicken is still served at the resort to this day!

 Through the years, Homestead Resort has continued to grow and change.
 Now the historic land hosts exciting activities and events like weddings, golfing, snowshoeing and so much more.
-Despite all the change and deep history, Homestead Resort has maintained its timeless charm and hospitality that will never go out of style!
+Despite all the change and deep history, this Utah resort has maintained its timeless charm and hospitality that will never go out of style!

-Experience the rich history of Heber Valley at Homestead Resort and book your stay today!
+Experience the rich history of Heber Valley at our Utah resort and book your stay today!
 Discover all things Heber Valley with a swim or soak in The Crater, a game on the green and endless summer fun at Homestead Resort.